box-project/box/doc/configuration.md

 specified through the `--configuration|-c option`, one of the following files will be used (in order): `box.json`, `box.json.dist`.
 If no configuration file is found, Box will proceed with the default settings.

 The configuration file is a JSON object saved to a file.
-Note that all settings are optional.
+Note that **all settings are optional**.
+If a setting is set to `null`, then its default value will be picked and is strictly equivalent to not setting the value.

 ```json
 {